Acts 12: Verse 7

 This verse is referred to in Charles Wesley's hymn And Can It Be.

-Peter's reception by the church (12:12–17)
+Peter's reception by the church (verses 12–17)

 Peter's reception by the church in this account has an element of humor that far from expecting their prayers to be answered, the believers are completely taken aback when Peter knocks at the door that the maid Rhoda (another minor character noted by Luke) runs back to the house instead of quickly open the door, so despite his supernatural escape, when prison doors was opened up for him, the house doors 'remain obstinately closed' for Peter.